SystemFw/blog/content/staging/paxos-failures.md

 that case, which lets us model all the non-success cases as timeouts, since we need timeouts to deal with crashes and message loss anyway.

 If a write cannot be completed, it can be retried by the same writer or by another writer.

-Rewrite below with proposal and proposal number?

-Each retry, which we'll call a _round_, is marked by a _round number_ (also known as proposal number, ballot number, or epoch).
-A _proposal_ is a pair of the value we're trying to write, and the round number.

-Round numbers are unique and should support a `<` comparison, but they don't have to be consecutive, and a new round can be started at any time, even if the previous hasn't completed.
-The algorithm is also robust to messages from older rounds arriving late, when another round is in progress.
-Paxos doesn't mandate a specific way of generating round numbers, and there are a wealth of different designs with various tradeoffs, here's a simple one: each writer has a static `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
-The round number is then `(counter, process_id)`.
+We'll call each attempt a _proposal_, and it will have the value `v` we're trying to write, and a _proposal number_.
+Proposal numbers are unique and should support a `<` comparison, but they don't have to be consecutive, and a new proposal can be started at any time, even if the previous hasn't completed.
+The algorithm is also robust to messages from older proposals arriving late, when another proposal is in progress.
+Paxos doesn't mandate a specific way of generating proposal numbers, and there are a wealth of different designs with various tradeoffs, here's a simple one: each writer has a static `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
+The proposal number is then `(counter, process_id)`.